Little Italy, London: 2000 onwards

-In the modern day many Italian businesses are either scattered throughout the area, with Casa Italiana San Vincenzo Pallotti (social club) and St Peter’s Church continuing to serve the community.
+In the modern day many Italian businesses are either scattered throughout the area, with Casa Italiana San Vincenzo Pallotti (social club) and St Peter's Church continuing to serve the community.
 The procession in honour of Our Lady of Mount Carmel is still greatly important to the British-Italian community.

 Demographics

 Ethnicity

 This area of Clerkenwell has been home to an Italian community since the mid 19th century.
 In a report from 1895, the Italian consul estimated the area to have around 12,000 Italians.
-The 2011 census showed that almost 5% of Camden Borough’s residents are Italian.
-Clerkenwell stretches across Camden Borough and Islington Borough, with Saffron Hill and the Italian Church on the Camden side with eastern Westminster Borough also included as apart of the Little Italy area.
-In the modern day it's estimated that around 300,000 people of Italian heritage living in London.
+The 2011 census showed that almost 5% of Camden Borough's residents are Italian.
+Clerkenwell stretches across Camden Borough and Islington Borough, with Saffron Hill and the Italian Church on the Camden side with eastern Westminster Borough also included as part of the Little Italy area.
+In the modern day it is estimated that around 300,000 people of Italian heritage are living in London.

 Camden Borough has 14,000 Italians, Islington has 3,000 Italians and Westminster has 4,000 Italians.
-There are a few thousand people with French-Corsican backgrounds (from Corsica & Marseille) and French-Italian backgrounds (from Marseille) in the area and a few thousand Maltese people in the area too (Malta Day Processions are held in Westminster in the area as many Maltese people live in the same areas as Italians - Frank Mifsud and the Messina Brothers are well known mobsters from the area who have Maltese backgrounds).
-Maltese and Corsican people in the Little Italy area have assimilated into the Italian Community, as Maltese and Corsican people are Catholic and usually fluent in Italian, with Corsica and Malta generally considered apart of Greater Italy by Italian Irredentists.
+There are a few thousand people with French-Corsican backgrounds (from Corsica and Marseille) and French-Italian backgrounds (from Marseille) in the area and a few thousand Maltese people in the area too (Malta Day Processions are held in Westminster in the area as many Maltese people live in the same areas as Italians - Frank Mifsud and the Messina Brothers are well known mobsters from the area who have Maltese backgrounds).
+Maltese and Corsican people in the Little Italy area have assimilated into the Italian Community, as Maltese and Corsican people are Catholic and usually fluent in Italian, with Corsica and Malta generally considered part of Greater Italy by Italian Irredentists.